OluJakes/Google-Cybersecurity-Professional-Certificate-Program/README.md

 ---

-# Professional Statement for Cybersecurity Portfolio
+# Professional Statement - Cybersecurity
+Olumide Solanke

 I am a highly motivated individual with a growing passion for cybersecurity.
 My commitment lies in developing the skills needed to protect organizations and ensure the confidentiality, integrity, and availability (CIA triad) of their data.